 What are the new compliance mechanisms?

-In its role as regulator, the OfS will:
+In its role as regulator, the OfS will do the following:

 -